 - Make DIY water slides or a homemade slip and slide.

 - Fill some different size spray and squirt bottles (or try these) and let them have fun outside!

 - Freeze some fun mini cool toys for kids or plastic numbers and letters in ice and give them toddler play tools to try to get them out.

 - Blow up some fun inflatable water toys.

 - Fill a baby pool with water, floating duckies, and ball pit balls and let them go to town.

-- Get a cheap bubble blower and put it near your sprinkler to run through.
+- Get a cheap bubble blower (or other sprinkler toys) and put it near your sprinkler to run through.

 OK!
-Let’s get to the cool backyard water activities!
+Let’s get to the cool backyard water activities and backyard water toys!

 What water fun without a pool can you have with the family?